March marks second year of pandemic

 In Pennsylvania, 63% of people have been fully vaccinated, and in the United States, 62% of the population is fully vaccinated.
 Washington County ranks 15th out of the commonwealth’s 67 counties, with 62.5% of residents fully vaccinated.
 Fayette ranks 33rd, with 55.9% of its residents fully vaccinated, while Greene County sits at 46th, with 49.2% fully vaccinated.

-Since the first COVID case was reported in Fayette County, there have been a total of 30,817 cases and 656 deaths.
-Greene County’s first COVID case occurred on March 25, 2020, and in the 24 months since then, 8,391 cases and 100 deaths have been reported.
+Since the first COVID case was reported in Fayette County on March 22, 2020, there have been a total of 30,817 cases and 656 deaths.

 To date, 50,525 COVID cases have been recorded in Washington County, and there have been 639 coronavirus deaths.

-To mark the second anniversary of the pandemic, Waynesburg University’s Lamplighters Concert and Touring Choir will perform during a chapel service on Tuesday at 11 a.m. in Roberts Chapel.
+To mark the second anniversary of the pandemic, Waynesburg University’s Lamplighters Concert and Touring Choir performed during a chapel service this past Tuesday at Roberts Chapel.

 The Lamplighters choir will be joined by singers from the university’s alumni, faculty, staff, and the community, and will perform Gabriel Faure’s Requiem, a prayerful lament for the dead.

-There will be a second performance of the Requiem at the First Presbyterian Church of Pittsburgh, 320 Sixth Ave., Pittsburgh, on Sunday, March 20, at 1 p.m.
+The choir performed hymns, readings, and the Requiem, which will also be performed at First Presbyterian Church of Pittsburgh, 320 Sixth Ave., Pittsburgh, on Sunday, March 20, at 1 p.m.

 (0) comments